kaulex99/Konf_M20_Kauer_Khalil_Schedler/src/site/markdown/CashRegister.md

 ## Implementation concept

-- An interface (Buyable) with a getter for the price is created.
+- An interface (Buyable) with a getter for the price, the isAlcoholic and the alcohol percentage is created.
 The abstract Drink class implements this.
 In every drink the return value will be overridden
     - So that not the whole project must be refactored, the price is statically "calculated" for each type of drink (price can't be set or passed from outside)